Matching With Pre-Existing Binding Agreements: The Agreeable Core: A Proof of Existence: The Propose-Exchange Algorithm

-The importance of the Propose-Exchange algorithm in our proof cannot be understated.
+The importance of the Propose-Exchange algorithm in my proof cannot be understated.
 However, the algorithm has practical implications because it is also computationally efficient.
-The \Propose phase runs in polynomial time because each worker can make at most $|\Fir| + 1$ proposals.
-Similarly, one cycle is removed in every iteration of the \Exchange phase, and at most $|\Fir|$ cycles can be removed.
+The \Propose stage runs in polynomial time because each worker can make at most $|\Fir| + 1$ proposals.
+Similarly, one cycle is removed in every iteration of the \Exchange stage, and at most $|\Fir|$ cycles can be removed.
 An efficient algorithm is necessary for implementing the agreeable core in applications.